right arrow Back

 Even discussing the possibility of cutting a client off may provide the impetus for them to stop paying invoices late all the time.

-How can Fundtap help with late payments?
+How can Fundtap help with late payments and cash flow?

 As mentioned, one of the biggest issues of late invoice payments is the negative cash flow pressure it puts on your business.
 While FundTap doesn’t help customers pay invoices on time, it does help to improve your cash flow in the meantime.